-If you have a question about a post, personal organization, decluttering, simplicity or goals, simply post your question on the blog.
+If you have a question personal organization, decluttering, simplicity, or goals, simply post your question on my Facebook page.

 There’s a fellow manager at work who’s a train wreck – and they don’t realize it.
 How do you help someone who’s clearly not organized but who thinks they’re doing fine?